 Lincoln Electric History

-Lincoln Electric was created in 1895 when owner John C. Lincoln invested a mere $200 to create the company.
+Lincoln Electric was created in 1895 when owner John C. Lincoln invested $200 to create the company.
 Lincoln used his own design of electric motors as the primary product when the company opened.
-Within ten years, however, Lincoln’s younger brother, James F. Lincoln, began working as a salesman for the company.
+Within 10 years, Lincoln’s younger brother, James F. Lincoln, began working as a salesman for the company.
 During this time, the company added more products to its line, including battery chargers and welding sets.

-By 1914, Lincoln Electric had grown substantially, leading to a Canada-based operation and the Lincoln Electric Welding School, in which more than 100,000 students have been trained.
+By 1914, Lincoln Electric had grown substantially, leading to a Canada-based operation and the Lincoln Electric Welding School, in which more than 100,000 students were trained.

 Lincoln Electric Lawsuits

 In 2008, a Lincoln Electric representative issued a statement that the majority of the asbestos-related cases against the company were dismissed.
-However, the statement failed to indicate a 2003 trial against the company that ended in an over $6 million verdict for the plaintiffs.
+However, the statement failed report a 2003 trial against the company that ended in an over $6 million verdict for the plaintiffs.

 Although Lincoln Electric argued that it was not possible to develop mesothelioma or any other asbestos-related disease from their welding rods, a New York State jury disagreed.
 Gomez was awarded $3.19 million and Tucker was awarded $3.5 million.
 Unfortunately, neither plaintiff survived long enough to hear of their victories, as they both passed away from mesothelioma complications during the trial.